 Why might a balance transfer be declined?

-A balance transfer request can be declined due to insufficient credit limit, incomplete or inaccurate information provided, existing late payments on accounts, or not meeting the issuer’s eligibility criteria.
+A balance transfer request can be declined due to insufficient credit limit, incomplete or inaccurate information provided, existing late payments on accounts, or failing to meet the issuer’s eligibility criteria.